Frequently Asked Questions

 The first payment will be issued once the applicant has submitted all required documentation and considered eligible.

-All installments are paid directly to the student.
+All installments are paid directly to the recipient.
 Funds will be disbursed by HEABC and may take up to 6 weeks for processing once it is deemed the applicant meets all eligibility requirements.

-4. What documents do I need to submit to apply for the APN Education Incentive Bursary?
+4. What documents do I need to submit to apply for the APN Education Bursary?

-• APN program registration acceptance letter for intakes beginning September 1, 2022, through to and including May 31, 2024,
+- APN program registration or acceptance letter for intakes beginning between September 1, 2022, and May 31, 2025,

-• A printout of applicant’s APN program tuition account dated no sooner than two weeks following the start of the term (this documentation is required each semester),
+- A copy of applicant’s APN program tuition statement dated no sooner than two weeks following the start of the term,

 Please note: Bursary recipients must submit additional documentation each semester to continue to receive bursary funds.
-This includes a printout of the student’s account each semester, dated no sooner than two weeks from the start of the new term.
+This includes a copy of the student’s tuition statement each semester, dated no sooner than two weeks from the start of the new term and an unofficial transcript from the last completed semester.

-5. Which documents are required to be submitted each semester to continue receiving semester-based bursary stipends?
+5. Which documents are required to be submitted each semester to continue receiving semester-based bursary funds?

 To continue receiving semester-based funds, applicants must submit the following documents each semester: